Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The Arbitration War

-The arbitration hearing, held in late August 2023 at a local Elyria mediation center, was presided over by Karen Mitchell, an experienced arbitrator specializing in family estate disputes.
+The arbitration hearing, held in late August 2023 at a local Elyria mediation center, was presided over by the claimant, an experienced arbitrator specializing in family estate disputes.
 Both parties presented detailed evidence: Sarah submitted rental market analyses indicating a potential monthly income of $1,800, while Mark provided appraisals suggesting the home’s condition justified a lower market value.
 Each called upon witnesses—Sarah’s real estate agent and Mark’s home inspector—to bolster their case.

 Arguments became heated when Mark’s attorney revealed Sarah had taken unauthorized steps to block Mark from accessing the property, citing maintenance disagreements.
 Sarah responded with concerns that Mark’s bankruptcy filing threatened the estate’s security.